Expunction Lawyers in Dallas

 (d) A person is entitled to have any information that identifies the person, including the person’s name, address, date of birth, driver’s license number, and social security number, contained in records and files relating to the arrest of another person expunged if: (1) the information identifying the person asserting the entitlement to expunction was falsely given by the person arrested as the arrested person’s identifying information without the consent of the person asserting the entitlement; and (2) the only reason for the information identifying the person asserting the entitlement being contained in the arrest records and files of the person arrested is that the information was falsely given by the person arrested as the arrested person’s identifying information.

-If you need a Dallas County expunction, call the Dallas County expungement lawyers at Berlof & Newton, P.C.
+If you need a Dallas County expunction, call the expunction lawyers in Dallas experts at Berlof & Newton, P.C.
 Our Dallas expunction attorneys can assist you with your expungement not only in Dallas County, but also in Collin, Denton, Tarrant, Ellis, Rockwall, and Kaufman Counties, and all other counties throughout the State of Texas.
 Call us now @ 214.827.2800 or use the contact form on this website.